 Select if the export should export distinct only or allow duplicate data

-Specify the Column and Row Settings for height and width, or leave as default
+Specify the Column default width and Row default height (or leave them as defaults).

 Specify if the extract will Use Static Data or not.